-1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, and successful completion of the final year of two of three science courses (Biology, Chemistry or Physics) with a minimum score of 60%.
+1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus one final year Mathematics, and successful completion of the final year of two of three science courses (Biology, Chemistry or Physics) with a minimum score of 60%.